pfdubois/BridgeBidding/source/SpecialDoubles.rst

 Note that if we cue-bid here there is no room to stop in 3M.
 If their suit was not the one just under ours (or "the maximal suit") we'd have room to bid the suit below ours as a convention to invite.
-There is some controversy on this point.
-Partners should agree if the double is a maximal double, hence a limit raise or better in that case, or is penalty.
-I personally like to keep it uniform and have the double be the invite, not the mysterious other suit.